Logo Design Inspiration

 1 – Spartan Golf Club

-We bow to the genius behind this logo with a hidden meaning staring you right in the face.
+We bow to the genius behind this creative logo with a hidden meaning staring you right in the face.
 The simple color combo of black on gold is classic and clean.
 It stands out and it is easy to read.
 The logo on the gold background is a profile of a Spartan head and helmet but look closer.
 There’s a golfer in mid-swing that actually forms the Spartan head and helmet.
 It’s not an optical illusion, it’s brilliant.

 2 – Yoga Australia

 Remember what we said about keeping it simple?
 This is truly a stunning example of how to get your message across and sneak in another subtle message to more or less emphasize the first one.
 At first glance you see the silhouette of a female form in a yoga pose but look closer.
-The shape that is made from her arm and hand holding a bent upwards leg is the map of Australia.
+The shape, negative space, that is made from her arm and hand holding a bent upwards leg is the map of Australia.
 Really!

 3 – The Bronx Zoo